-At the same time, the Commission is proposing the adoption of a subsequent agreement, within the meaning of Article 31(3)(a) of the Vienna Convention on the Law of Treaties (VCLT), between the European Union, Euratom, and the Member States on the interpretation of the ECT.
-That agreement should include, in particular, a confirmation that the ECT has never, does not and will not apply intra-EU, that the ECT cannot serve as a basis for intra-EU arbitration proceedings, and that the sunset clause does not apply intra-EU.
+At the same time, the Commission is proposing the adoption of an agreement between the European Union, Euratom, and the Member States on the interpretation of the ECT.
+That agreement should include, in particular, a confirmation that a clause such as Article 26 ECT could not in the past, and cannot now or in the future serve as legal basis for arbitration proceedings initiated by an investor from one Member State concerning investments in another Member State, and that the sunset clause provided for in Article 47(3) ECT cannot extend, and was not intended to extend, to such proceedings.
 It should also set out the obligations of the Member States in the event that they are involved in arbitration proceedings pursuant to a request based on Article 26 ECT.

-It has been the consistent interpretation of the EU that the ECT does not apply to disputes between a Member State and an investor of another Member State concerning an investment made by the latter in the first Member State.
-This interpretation was specifically confirmed by the Court of Justice of the European Union (CJEU) in its Komstroy judgment5.
+It has been the consistent interpretation of the EU that the ECT does not apply and was not meant to apply to disputes between a Member State and an investor of another Member State concerning an investment made by the latter in the first Member State.
+This interpretation was specifically confirmed by the Court of Justice of the European Union (CJEU) in its Komstroy judgment .
 Yet, arbitral tribunals have held and continue to hold, that they are not bound by the judgments of the CJEU.
 In order to prevent tribunals from continuing to accept jurisdiction in such disputes, it is necessary to reiterate, expressly and unambiguously, the authentic interpretation of the ECT.
-The most appropriate way to do so is by means of an agreement within the meaning of Article 31(3)(a) VCLT.
+The most appropriate way to do so is by means of an agreement under customary international law as codified in the VCLT.

-While that agreement will codify the interpretation of the EU and its Member States in a separate treaty (something that is possible because of the bilateral nature of the obligations), the ECT modernisation will embed in the text itself and via a "for greater certainty" clause, the understanding of all Contracting Parties that its Article 26 does not apply intra-EU.
+While that agreement will codify the interpretation of the EU and its Member States in a separate instrument of public international law (something that is possible because of the bilateral nature of the obligations), the ECT modernisation will embed in the text itself and via a "for greater certainty" clause, the understanding of all Contracting Parties that its Article 26 does not apply intra-EU.
 Both elements will help to remove any ambiguity and eliminate present or future risks of intra-EU arbitration under the ECT with the necessary degree of legal certainty.

-Position to be taken on Euratom's behalf
+Position to be taken

-The Commission proposes to take, on behalf of Euratom, as regards matters falling under the Euratom Treaty, at the 33rd meeting of the Energy Charter Conference on 22 November 2022, the positions described in points 1 to 4 below.
+The Commission proposes that the Member States that are parties to the Energy Charter Treaty take, as regards matters falling under the Euratom Treaty, at the meeting of the Energy Charter Conference or in a written procedure as the case may be, the positions described in points 1 to 4 below.

-Regarding the adoption of the proposed amendments to the text of the ECT (CC 760)
+Regarding the adoption of the proposed amendments to the text of the ECT

-The proposed amendments to the text of the ECT (CC 760) consist of substantial improvements that will effectively bring the ECT in line with modern standards of investment protection and EU positions in other fora (e.g. UNCITRAL6).
-The amendments will also bring the ECT in line with the EU's approach to investment protection in its recently agreed free trade and investment agreements, as well as with EU energy and climate objectives, including the Paris Agreement.
+The proposed amendments to the text of the ECT consist of substantial improvements that will effectively bring the ECT in line with modern standards of investment protection and EU positions in other fora (e.g. $UNCITRAL^4$ ).
+The amendments will also bring the ECT in line with the EU's approach to investment protection in its recently agreed free trade and investment agreements.